m5r/awesome-remix/README.md

 ## Packages

-- [Remix Auth](https://github.com/sergiodxa/remix-auth) - Simple Authentication for Remix
+- [remix-auth](https://github.com/sergiodxa/remix-auth) - Simple Authentication for Remix
-- [Remix Utils](https://github.com/sergiodxa/remix-utils) - A set of utility functions and types to use with Remix.run
+- [remix-utils](https://github.com/sergiodxa/remix-utils) - A set of utility functions and types to use with Remix.run
+- [remix-i18next](https://github.com/sergiodxa/remix-i18next) - The easiest way to translate your Remix apps
+- [remix-seo](https://github.com/chaance/remix-seo) - A package for easily managing SEO meta and link tags in Remix.

 ## Templates